The 25 best FPS games you can play right now

 Developer: Ubisoft

-It may not be the most important game in the series – that nod goes to the iconic third entry – but Far Cry 6 is still a superior shooter.
+It may not be one of the best Far Cry games in the series, but Far Cry 6 is still a superior shooter.
 Does it still lean heavily on a lot of well-worn Ubisoft tropes?
-Obviously.
-Yet look past the dinky dachshund sidekicks named after a Spanish sausage and the typically assured, if samey stealth, and you'll find an FPS that feels like a much needed turning point for Far Cry.
+Of course.
+Yet look past the dinky dachshund sidekicks named after a Spanish sausage and the typically assured, if samey, stealth, and you'll find an FPS that feels like a much-needed turning point for Far Cry.

 New additions like the Supremo Backpacks open up creative new avenues for both sneaky and explosive chaos, further enlivening Far Cry's already intoxicating power fantasy.
 Better yet?
 With the introduction of freedom fighter Dani – who you can actually see, listen to and emote alongside in third-person cutscenes – Far Cry has finally given us a protagonist who's actually worth rooting for.
 And all it took was half a dozen entries.
-When it comes to sandbox shooters, few do madcap spectacle better than Far Cry 6.
+As we mentioned in our Far Cry 6 review, when it comes to sandbox shooters, few do madcap spectacle better than this FPS.

 18. Bulletstorm: Full Clip Edition